 2.3.
 Has dedicated time and effort in the support of the quality movement.

 3.1.
-Have documents to show personal impact on advancing the state of the art of quality practice.
+Has documents to show personal impact on advancing the state of the art of quality practice.

 4. Proven executive capabilities through sustained rapid rise in rank with concreteaccomplishments in the quest for continuous improvement in either the academic or business organization which she has served in the last ten or more years.